JNavith/tailwindcss-theme-variants/content/examples.md

 </article>
 ```

-We will revisit this example in the Semantics section below once the semantics feature is implemented 😁.
-Until then, you can reference [this plugin's documentation site's configuration](https://github.com/JakeNavith/tailwindcss-theme-variants/blob/main/site/tailwind.config.js) as a rough and messy guide.
+We will revisit this example in the Semantics section below once I've written that out 😁.
+Until then, you can reference [this plugin's documentation site's configuration](https://github.com/JakeNavith/tailwindcss-theme-variants/blob/main/site/tailwind.config.js) as an extremely rough guide.